vivienphang/video-poker-game/README.md

 # :spades::diamonds: Poker Hour :hearts::clubs:

 Poker Hour is a one-player video poker game app.
-The player is given 100 coins to start betting from 1 to 5 coins.
-In this lean and simple app, the player can use this as a platform to practice getting the best condition to win by swapping the necessary cards.
-Score board is available for the player to compare winning coin prizes.
+This game is built for complete beginners who want to get a hands-on practice on analyzing the best condition to win their poker cards hand.
+A score board is available for the player to compare the winning coin prizes.

 # App Demo